 When I first started taking and answering questions for Thanksgiving a few years ago, I figured at most there'd be a few dozen.
 We're up to several hundred and counting, and every year we get more and more.
 This year's batch has focused heavily on sous-vide cooking and vegan/vegetarian options, both subjects close to my heart!

-We're doing our absolute best to answer every single question that's sent our way, but please check the FAQ, our Thanksgiving Survival Guide, our Definitive Guide to Buying, Prepping, Cooking, and Carving Your Thanksgiving Turkey, our Quick and Dirty Guide to Brining, or our blow-by-blow countdown to a stress-free Thanksgiving.
+We're doing our absolute best to answer every single question that's sent our way, but please check our Definitive Guide to Buying, Prepping, Cooking, and Carving Your Thanksgiving Turkey, our Quick and Dirty Guide to Brining, or our blow-by-blow countdown to a stress-free Thanksgiving.
 The chances are good that the answer's already in there!